Connect to Microsoft SharePoint for your knowledge base - Amazon Bedrock

 • Take note of the domain name of your SharePoint Online instance URL/URLs.

-• (For OAuth 2.0 authentication) Copy your Microsoft 365 tenant ID.
-You can find your tenant ID in the Properties of your Azure Active Directory portal or in your OAuth application.
+• Copy your Microsoft 365 tenant ID.
+You can find your tenant ID in the Properties of your Microsoft Entra portal.
+For details, see Find your Microsoft 365 tenant ID.

 Note